convexengineering/gpkit/docs/source/debugging.rst

 Dual Infeasibility
 ==================

-In some cases a model will not solve because variables are being pushed by the objective to 0 or infinity.
-If the solver catches such behaviour it will return ``dual infeasible`` (or equivalent), but sometimes solvers do not catch it and return ``unknown``.
+In some cases a model will not solve because the optimal value of one or more variables is 0 or infinity (plus or minus infinity in logspace).
+Such a problem is known as ``dual infeasible`` because the GP's dual problem, which determines the optimal values of the sensitivites, does not have any feasible solution.
+If the solver can prove that the dual is infeasible, it will return a dual infeasibility certificate.
+Otherwise, it may finish with a solution status of ``unknown``.

 ``gpkit.constraints.bounded.Bounded`` is a
 simple tool that attempts to detect unbounded variables and get unbounded models to solve by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet.

-When a model with an Bounded is solved, it checks whether any variables slid off to the bounds, notes this in the solution dictionary and prints a warning (if verbosity is greater than 0).
+When a model with a Bounded ConstraintSet is solved, it checks whether any variables slid off to the bounds, notes this in the solution dictionary and prints a warning (if verbosity is greater than 0).

 For example, Mosek returns ``DUAL_INFEAS_CER`` when attempting to solve the following model: